Get your ’rick rolling: Style Invitational limerick guide

 High and dry, we’re complete ly at sea.”

-■ They don’t have to start or finish with anapests: Every line in Stephen’s limerick above happens to start with an anapest, which is two weak syllables followed by an accented one — notice that the first boldface word in each line doesn’t show up unti the third syllable.
-But the Empress (as well as OEDILF) does NOT care if all the lines begin with the two weak beats of an anapest, and end with a strong beat.
+■ They don’t have to start or finish with anapests: Every line in Stephen’s limerick above happens to start with an anapest, which is two weak syllables followed by an accented one — notice that the first boldface word in each line doesn’t show up until the third syllable.
+But the Empress (as well as OEDILF) does not care if all the lines begin with the two weak beats of an anapest, and end with a strong beat.
 Instead, they can begin with one weak beat, or just come right in on the strong beat.
 Likewise, at the end of the line, you can add one or more weak beats as part of an extended rhyme (e.g., TALK-ing and WALK-ing; CRED-ible and ED-ible).

 ■ In other words, what you absolutely must have, in each line, are strong beats separated by two weak beats.

-In Lines 1, 2 and 5, you need to include the rhythm of HICK-or-y DICK-or-y DOCK.
+In Lines 1, 2 and 5, you must include the rhythm of HICK-or-y DICK-or-y DOCK.

-In Lines 3 and 4, you need to have a DICK-or-y DOCK.
+In Lines 3 and 4, you must have a DICK-or-y DOCK.
 Note how the boldface syllables in Stephen’s limerick match the HICK, DICK and DOCK exactly.

 But you certainly may also have the extra weak beats at the beginning and ends of the lines — in fact, there should be at least one weak beat (better, two) between the last strong beat of one line and the first strong beat of the next line; there shouldn’t be two strong beats in a row.
 Those two weak beats can be on the same line, or at the end of one and the beginning of the next.
 But Lines 1, 2 and 5 must all end with the same number of weak beats (if any), as must Lines 3 and 4.